Sydneychick2748/express.js-note-taker/README.md

 THEN that note appears in the right-hand column
-WHEN I click on the Write icon in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column Then i can delete a note if i no longer want to have it saved
+WHEN I click on the Write icon in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column Then I can delete a note if I no longer want to have it saved

-Here is a video  you can see how the fucntionality works :
+Here is a video you can see how the functionality works:

 ## Licence
-this project is made with nno licence
+this project is made as unlicenced

  ## Test
-Once all the packages have been installed, open terminal and run the following code in command line :
+Once all the packages have been installed, open terminal and run the following code in the command line:
 `node server.js`
 This will run the server where you can find the page on localhost:3001.
-To end your server in your terminal type: control + c Built with
+To end your server in your terminal, type: control + c.
+Built with
 HTML
 CSS